The irrefutable link between chronic stress and ill-health (Part 1 of 2)

 Here's a list of some of the common symptoms I see in clinic.

 The figures sadly back this up because it is believed that between 60-90 percent of all doctors’ visits are for stress-related symptoms.
-And it’s why I am always mindful that to help my patients, treatment protocols need to be do-able and practical, so as not to further increase the stress load.
+And it’s why I am always mindful that to help my clients, treatment protocols need to be do-able and practical, so as not to further increase the stress load.

 That’s of course not to say that stress is the only cause for ill-health- it certainly is not- most health conditions are multi-factorial.
 But dysregulation of our HPA axis (the hypothalamic-pituitary adrenal axis) which manages our stress response via our brain and adrenals, and that also regulates many body systems, is certainly implicated.